1986 Tour de France: First long time trial and transition to the mountains

 The first real test for the general classification contenders came on stage 9, a 61.5 km individual time trial around Nantes.
 Hinault won the stage, 44 seconds ahead of LeMond, with Roche third, 1:01 minutes slower.
 Hinault benefited from a puncture by LeMond, which cost him time.
 Fignon finished in 32nd place, 3:42 minutes behind Hinault, a result he later described as "unworthy of my status".
 Pedersen did enough to retain the yellow jersey.
 Roche moved into second place, 1:05 minutes behind Pedersen, with Hinault a further five seconds behind in third.
 LeMond was eighth, 1:59 minutes behind the lead.

 Stage 10 was won by Ángel Sarrapio, who had been in a breakaway with Jean-Claude Bagot during the stage.
 Pedersen kept the race lead, while Pelier used bonus seconds on the road to move ahead of Roche into second place in the general classification.
 On stage 11, a 12-man breakaway reached the finishing town of Bordeaux together.
 Rudy Dhaenens escaped from the group 5 km from the finish.
 On the finishing straight, he was almost caught by the fast approaching Hermans and just held on to take the stage victory.
 Hermans would later say that the public announcer had aided Dhaenens' victory by warning him of Hermans over the PA system.

 Pyrenees

-Pedro Delgado (pictured in 2016) won stage 12, but later dropped out after his mother passed away.
+Pedro Delgado (pictured in 2016) won stage 12, but later dropped out after his mother died.